Back to School

 - Never pass a vehicle stopped for pedestrians.

-- The area 10 feet around a school bus is the most dangerous for children.
-Stop far enough back to allow them space to safely enter and exit the bus.
+- Remember: the 10-foot area around a school bus is the most dangerous for children.
+Stop far enough back to give them room.

 For more information about Property & Casualty Insurance, visit NW Insurance Council at www.nwinsurance.org